WebAssembly/spec/md-proto/WebAssembly.md

    the above named values, an immediate operand, or a literal value, and signifies the length.

 *Type parameters* are initially *unbound*.
-They may appear multiple times in a signature; the first time is always in the operands section, where they become *bound* to the types of the values passed to them.
-Thereafter, they act as the types they are bound to.
+They may be *bound* to a type by the instruction's semantics, or if their first reference in a signature is in the operands section, they are bound to the types of the values passed to them.
+Once bound, subsequent references to them act as direct references to the types they are bound to.

 ### Instruction Families Field